 The lesson was that ordering things online in Montenegro is a nightmare.
-The mail systems in all the Balkans suck actually.
+The mail systems in all the Balkans suck, actually.
 I ordered contact lenses from Italy, which you can almost see from the mountaintops of Montenegro on a clear day.
 The package did arrive, eventually, after an entire month had passed.
 By which time we had left the country.
-Montenegro doesn’t have Amazon or anything similar either.
+Montenegro doesn’t have Amazon or anything similar, either.

 These are just a couple more inconveniences to be aware of as a foreigner.

 Even though I’ve now stated quite a litany of what I perceive to be some glaring flaws, we did meet a good number of decent folks in Montenegro.
 A few really good ones in fact.
-I hope they don’t take too much offence over my lambasting their country.
-It really isn’t that bad.
+I hope they don’t take too much offence over my lambasting some aspects of their country.
+It really isn’t so bad.
 There are just a few obvious shortcomings that came to the surface over two-and-a-half months, and someone who isn’t from the Balkans needs to address them.
 It’s the responsible thing to do for the sake of other potential residents.